Shop Local & Help Small Businesses Thrive

 We Believe in Community Production

-We Believe in Great Britain
+We Support Great Britain

 We are proud members of Make it British; we choose responsible sourcing from trusted UK mills.
-We're also an accredited 'London Living Wage' employer, ensuring our team's financial well-being.
+We're also an accredited 'London Living Wage' employer, ensuring our team's financial wellbeing.
 Our print-on-demand services at our North West London mill promise no excess and waste.
 As mentioned above, we encourage carbon emission reduction with free pick-up services.

-The inks we print with on fabric are all Oeko-tex and GOTS 6.0 approved, ensuring safety even in children's products.
+The inks we print with on fabric are all Oeko-Tex and GOTS 6.0 approved, ensuring safety even in children's products.
 Our fabrics pass stringent EN71-3 certification & are formaldehyde-free.

 Read our extensive guide to find out more about Fabric Certifications here.